andrelandgraf/scale-with-neon-demo/neon-vercel-snapshot-for-commits/scripts/README.md

 1. 🔍 Finds the snapshot for the specified commit (`prod-<commit-id>`)
 2. 🎋 Creates a new test branch from the snapshot using multi-step restore
+3. ⏰ Sets 2-week expiration on the test branch for automatic cleanup
-3. 🔗 Gets connection details for the test branch
+4. 🔗 Gets connection details for the test branch
-4. 📝 Updates your `.env` file with the test branch DATABASE_URL
+5. 📝 Updates your `.env` file with the test branch DATABASE_URL
-5. 💾 Backs up your original DATABASE_URL as ORIGINAL_DATABASE_URL
+6. 💾 Backs up your original DATABASE_URL as ORIGINAL_DATABASE_URL

 **Features:**

 - **Safe testing**: Non-destructive testing against historical database states
 - **Automatic backup**: Preserves original DATABASE_URL
 - **Multi-step restore**: Creates branch without finalizing for safe testing
+- **Automatic cleanup**: Test branches expire after 2 weeks
 - **Clear documentation**: Shows exactly what was changed and how to revert

 **Example workflow:**